 Data gathered from the LiveHire platform shows that gender biases are not common once a candidate begins to advance through the recruitment process.
 The biggest challenge, rather, occurs at the start of the recruitment process where unintended barriers still exist.
 According to WGEA, “multiple studies have demonstrated that when women apply for jobs, they receive fewer interview invitations than equally qualified men” and “face tougher evaluation of their credentials during the initial recruitment stage.”
 Additionally, studies have shown that women are less likely to apply for a role unless they believe they can fulfill all the advertised criteria.

-By reducing these two barriers to entry, women feel confident to engage with organisations and recruiters are supported by technology which suggests (in an unbiased way) well-fitted candidates across multiple roles.
+By reducing these two barriers to entry, women feel confident to engage with organizations and recruiters are supported by technology which suggests (in an unbiased way) well-fitted candidates across multiple roles.
 This in turn creates a virtuous hiring cycle for women.

 7. Centralise Agency Management with one platform

 Centralising communication, management and cost of recruitment agencies in one place is available with LiveHire.
-A constant source of frustration for HR and Talent Acquisition is hiring managers bringing unsolicited candidate resumes from recruitment agencies, some of whom have no prior relationship or arrangement with the organisation.
+A constant source of frustration for HR and Talent Acquisition is hiring managers bringing unsolicited candidate resumes from recruitment agencies, some of whom have no prior relationship or arrangement with the organization.

 LiveHire’s Agency Management Portal enables HR and Talent Acquisition to invite trusted and preferred businesses to put forward the best quality pool of candidates for assigned, open roles.
 Utilising their own LiveHire portal, agency staff may submit candidates live against live job requisitions, and consider candidates for other roles where representation allows.
 Importantly, the platform facilitates resolution where conflicts in representation arise.
 All of this is based on the terms and representation agreed between the agency and the company.